Measuring growth and convergence at the mesoscale: Methods

-where $g_i$ denotes growth over a fixed period, $y_{i,0}$ is initial output per capita, and $X_i$ contains determinants of the steady state such as investment rates and population growth.
-A negative coefficient $\beta < 0$ indicates convergence: poorer economies grow faster due to diminishing returns to capital.
+where $y_{i,t}$ is initial output per capita, $s$ is the horizon over which growth is measured, and $\alpha$ absorbs common steady-state determinants such as investment rates and population growth.
+A positive coefficient $\beta > 0$ indicates convergence: poorer economies grow faster due to diminishing returns to capital.
+The parameter $\beta$ is estimated by nonlinear least squares following \cite{patel2021new}.
 This specification assumes all economies share a common production function and converge toward a common steady state.
-Models with threshold externalities or nonconvexities in production, however, generate multiple locally stable equilibria \cite{azariadis1990threshold}.
-In such models, economies with different initial conditions follow distinct laws of motion:

-where regime membership $\mathcal{R}_j$ depends on initial capital stocks exceeding certain thresholds.
-Convergence operates \emph{within} regimes ($\beta_j < 0$), but economies in different regimes converge to different steady states.
-Estimating a single linear model on data generated by multiple regimes can still yield an apparent negative $\beta$, inheriting within-regime convergence while masking cross-regime divergence \cite{durlauf1995multiple}.
 In our subsequent analysis we estimate $\beta$ for statements of convergence and divergence.